 Want some fast facts about the events industry in the UK?
 No problem, we’ve created an infographic with all the key statistics about this booming and vibrant sector – find out everything you need to know in under a minute!

 For further insight behind the statistics, and useful links to source materials, we’ve also included this below.
+Want more event industry insight?
+Ask those in the know over on the EventTribe forum.

 UK Event Industry Facts & Stats